Flosch1006/ev_charging_stations/methodic_procedure.md

 ## 5. Visualization
 This chapter outlines the steps taken in order to visualize the KPI calculated above.
 ### 5.1 Visualization Preparation
-- fix values mismatching vehicle & station data (Göttingen & Osterode am Harz):<br>*The last inconsistencies between the datasets need to be removed to ensure every district is plotted properly.
-Göttingen & Osterode am Harz were assigned different district_ids in the mapping file than in the polygon file which is addressed here.*
 - add KPI to districts dataframe:<br>*The KPI is added to the dataframe containing the polygon information using the district_id and the cca_2.*
 ### 5.2 Visualization Creation
 - define chart configuration